 So when we are chanting his names with sincerity, it means we are directly associating with him and taking his shelter.
 To live a life free of suffering and free of fear we do not have to wait to return back to the spiritual world.
 In fact, while living in this world, we can experience supreme bliss and live without fear.

-Once we start practicing devotion to Krishna all our sufferings eventually vanish because we get cleansed of all our sins.
+When practice devotion to Krishna our sufferings vanish because we get cleansed of all our sins.
 As we are under the shelter of Krishna so Krishna who is the controller of this material world take charge of our life.

 A tiny little fish can swim against the gigantic waves which can devour gigantic ships because it has taken shelter of ocean.
 Similarly, we too start living fearlessly in this world which is inundated with unlimited miseries by taking shelter of Krishna.